 But tape's importance is fading rapidly.
 There are several reasons:

-- Tape is a very small market in unit terms:
+- Tape is a very small market in unit terms (See this comment):

 Just under 20 million LTO cartridges were sent to customers last year.
 As a comparison let's note that WD and Seagate combined shipped more than 350 million disk drives in 2015; the tape cartridge market is less than 0.00567 per cent of the disk drive market in unit terms